 San Jose del Cabo

-If it is your first time visiting, then I actually recommend visiting both areas’ beaches to get a mix.
-Experience the lively crowd and also relax in quiet solitude.
+If it is your first time visiting, then I actually recommend visiting both areas’ beaches to experience a mix of the lively crowd and the quiet solitude.

-Cabo San Lucas vs San Jose del Cabo: Activities
+Activities in Cabo San Lucas vs San Jose del Cabo

 The Los Cabos area has so many options for guided tours and excursions, and both towns have plenty to see and do.
 But, again, they both offer something completely different.